aseprite/docs/cli.md

                                CLI that you can access with app.params --<a href="#list-layers">list-layers</a>            List layers of the next given sprite or include layers in JSON data
-      --<a href="#list-tags">list-tags</a>              List tags of the next given sprite sprite or include frame tags in JSON data --<a href="#list-slices">list-slices</a>            List slices of the next given sprite sprite
+      --<a href="#list-layer-hierarchy">list-layer-hierarchy</a>   List layers with groups of the next given sprite or include layers hierarchy in JSON data --<a href="#list-tags">list-tags</a>              List tags of the next given sprite sprite or include frame tags in JSON data --<a href="#list-slices">list-slices</a>            List slices of the next given sprite sprite